CGI is a registered 501(c)3 non-profit designed for the purpose of extending humanitarian support to those in need around the world.

 The harvest is plentiful.
 We want to be faithful to what is in front of us while being agile enough to meet new needs as they arise.

 Our program costs $30 per child each month.
-Since we have so little overhead, our sponsors give an average of 22-33% less than other organizations while our students receive an equal or greater direct benefit.
+Since we have essentially no overhead, our sponsors give an average of 22-33% less than other organizations while our students receive an equal or greater direct benefit.

 Your support also allows us to pay each of our teachers and cooks a prevailing wage which ensures stability for the children and joy among our faculty.